Indecomposable non-orientable $PD_3$-complexes

-\begin{proof} The first assertion follows from Lemma 2, since $\pi$ has infinitely many ends.
-Since $\pi^+\cong{G_0}*G_1$, where $G_0$ is virtually free and $G_1$ is a free product of $PD_3$-groups, there is a map $f:\pi\to{J}$ to a finite group $J$, with orientable, torsion free kernel $\kappa$.
+\begin{proof} Let $\pi\cong\pi\mathcal{G}$, where $(\mathcal{G},\Gamma)$ is an admissible graph of groups.
+At least one vertex group is infinite, for otherwise $\pi$ has two ends, by Theorems 7.1 and 7.4 of \cite{Hi12}.
+Hence $\pi^+\cong{G}*H$, where $G$ is a nontrivial free product of $PD_3$-groups and $H$ is virtually free.
+Therefore $\pi^+$ is virtually torsion free.
+Let $\kappa$ be the intersection of the conjugates in $\pi$ of a torsion free subgroup of finite index in $\pi^+$, and let $\phi:\pi\to\pi/\kappa$ be the canonical projection.
+Then $\kappa$ is orientable, torsion free and of finite index, and $w$ factors through $\pi/\kappa$.

-Let $\pi\cong\pi\mathcal{G}$, where $(\mathcal{G},\Gamma)$ is an admissible graph of groups.
-Suppose that there is a finite vertex group.
-Then there is a non-orientable finite vertex group, $G_v$ say.
-Let $S(p)$ be a $p$-Sylow subgroup of $G_v$.
-Then $f^{-1}f(S(2))$ has finite index in $\pi$, and has a graph of groups structure in which all finite vertex groups are 2-groups, and one vertex group is $S(2)$.
-If $S(2)$ is non-orientable then there is a $g\in{S(2)}$ such that $g^2=1$ and $w(g)=-1$, by Lemma 2.
+If $F$ is a finite subgroup then $\phi|_F$ is injective, and $\phi^{-1}(\phi(F))$ has finite index in $\pi$.
+Hence $\phi^{-1}(\phi(F))$ has a graph of groups structure in which all finite vertex groups are isomorphic to subgroups of $F$.
+In particular, if $F$ is a non-orientable 2-group then at least one of these vertex groups is a non-orientable 2-group, and so there is a $g\in{F}$ such that $g^2=1$ and $w(g)=-1$, by part (3) of Lemma 2.
+Hence if, moreover, $F$ is cyclic then it has order 2.